HybirdCorp/docker-forticlient/Readme.md

 ### OSX

+UPDATE: 2017/06/10
-Docker Beta's kernel lasks ppp interface support, so you'll need to use a docker-machine VM
+Docker's microkernel still lassk ppp interface support, so you'll need to use a docker-machine VM.

 ```bash
 # Create a docker-machine and configure shell to use it